redbadger/awesome-badger/_posts/2020-10-12-writing-a-browser-based-webassembly-application-in-rust.md

 ```

 > ***Another Aside***<br>
-> If you're wondering why the constant `TAU` pops up every now and again instead of the expected value `2.0 * std::f64::consts::PI`, then please read the [Tau Manifesto](https://tauday.com/tau-manifesto/)
+> If you're wondering why the constant `TAU` pops up every now and again instead of the expected value `2.0 * std::f64::consts::PI`, then please read the [Tau Manifesto](https://tauday.com/tau-manifesto/).

 ## Conclusion

 In reality, writing a browser-based app in Rust is not much harder than writing a browser-based app in JavaScript.
 There are of course fundamental differences in the language constructs being employed, but the additional steps of compiling a Rust app to WebAssembly, then consuming that WebAssembly module via its JavaScript polyfill are both very straight-forward.

-There are however, certain areas of Rust functionality that do not yet *"play nicely"* with the interface between WebAssembly and JavaScript &mdash; most noticably is the fact that the `JsValue` data type mentioned above cannot be used in multi-threaded coding.
-Even with this restriction though, very useful and powerful applications can be written in Rust which, when compiled to WebAssembly, will run very smoothly in the browser.
+There are however, certain areas of Rust functionality that do not yet *"play nicely"* with the interface between WebAssembly and JavaScript &mdash; most noticeable is the fact that the `JsValue` data type mentioned above cannot be used in multi-threaded coding.
+In spite of this restriction, very useful and powerful applications can be written in Rust which, when compiled to WebAssembly, will run very smoothly in the browser.